Scottish Weekend

 Informal Scottish Cèilidh Dancing

-Following the evening entertainment, you will have the opportunity to join in Céilidh Dancing in the Parlor led by Mary Gray.
-This is enormous fun, and no experience is needed!
+Following the evening entertainment, you will have the opportunity to join in Céilidh Dancing in the Parlor led by Emily Ritter This is enormous fun and no experience is needed!
 Partners are not needed either!

 The Singing of Auld Lang Syne